Fork me on GitHub

 Interceptors

 Register functionality to be called before or after actions.
-They can be activated per action, per Controller, or globally.
+They can be activated per Controller.

-More general functionality (e.g. transaction management) can be implemented with Plugins.
+More general functionality can be implemented with Filters.

 Routing

-Revel uses a more powerful version of the original Play! routing syntax.
+Revel uses a declarative routing syntax.
 It collects all routes for an app in a single file, with a simple syntax for matching requests, extracting arguments from URIs, and specifying route-specific arguments to the action.
 Here's a commented sample...

 # conf/routes